 If you’re not getting enough food, your body may have less energy to go about all of its daily functions.
 This could make you feel tired and worn out throughout the day, which will make it tougher for you to stick with a challenging workout routine or a healthy diet (2).

 If you lose weight too quickly, by eating too few calories, there’s a chance that you’ll develop gallstones.
 Usually, gallstones form when the concentration of bile in the gallbladder increases because one of the substances that make up bile, cholesterol, is present at very high levels compared to other components of bile.
 This usually happens as a result of rapid weight loss from extreme calorie restriction or excessive amounts of exercise (5).

 Calorie deficits do work, but they’re not always easy to maintain long-term.
 It sounds simple in theory: consume fewer calories than you burn, and you’ll lose weight.
 But the reality is much more complicated than that.
 For one thing, most people’s bodies respond to periods of calorie restriction with a protective mechanism that makes it hard for them to keep the weight off.

 People who are very active or athletes will likely require more calories than someone whose job is mostly sedentary.
-People who are obese or overweight may need even fewer calories than average to start losing weight.
-However, if this number is too low, there could be harmful effects on your health and wellness!
+People with larger bodies require more calories than people with smaller bodies, even if they are trying to lose weight.
+If you consume too few calories, there could be harmful effects on your health and wellness!